nginxinc/nginx-ingress-workshops/OSS/labs/lab5/readme.md

 - Deploy the Cafe Demo app
 - Compare VirtualServer and Ingress manifests
 - Verify the URL path access to `/coffee` and `/tea` work correctly
-- Monitor the Nginx Stub Status page
+- Monitor the NGINX Stub Status page
 - Verify the homepage redirect works correctly

 ## Deploy the Cafe Demo app

 The Cafe application that you will deploy looks like the following diagram below.
-Coffee and Tea pods and services, with Nginx Ingress routing the traffic for `/coffee` and `/tea` routes, using the `cafe.example.com` Hostname, and with TLS enabled.
+Coffee and Tea pods and services, with NGINX Ingress routing the traffic for `/coffee` and `/tea` routes, using the `cafe.example.com` Hostname, and with TLS enabled.
 There is also a hidden third service - more on that later!

 < update diagram >